 - exploration near our existing assets, which can be brought on stream quickly and generate high value;

-- building new frontier positions in under-explored selective frontier areas with the potential for significant discoveries, but which will take longer to develop.
+- building new frontier positions in under-explored areas with the potential for significant discoveries, but which will take longer to develop.

-In 2015, we had six notable discovery and appraisal successes – in Australia, Brazil, the UK and the USA.
-We made 13 near-field discoveries close to our existing Upstream assets, with some of these new discoveries already in production by the end of 2015.
+In 2016, we had four notable discoveries (in Egypt, Malaysia and the USA) and two appraisal successes (in Brunei and Malaysia).
+We made 13 near-field discoveries close to our existing Upstream assets, with many of these new discoveries already in production by the end of 2016.

 Shell will continue to deliver high-value exploration through high-grading the integrated Shell and BG portfolio, leveraging the best of both.